One of Us (ABBA song)

 "One of Us" is a song by Swedish pop group ABBA.
 It was released on 4 December 1981 by Polar Music as the lead single from the band's eighth studio album, The Visitors (1981).
-Written by Benny Andersson and Björn Ulvaeus, who also produced it, the song has lead vocals by Agnetha Fältskog and is about a woman trying to revive a relationship she had ended.
-It would become ABBA's last major hit for 40 years, and the last No. 1 single of their career, topping the charts in Belgium, Denmark, West Germany, Ireland and the Netherlands.
-"One of Us" was also a Top 10 hit in countries like Austria, Norway, South Africa, Spain, Switzerland and the UK.

-"One of Us" wasn't released as a single in North America until 1983, to promote the 1982 compilation "The Singles".
-In the US, it only charted on the Billboard Bubbling Under the Hot 100 chart and the Adult Contemporary chart, peaking at number 107 and 33, respectively.
-In the US, the first single from The Visitors album was instead "When All Is Said and Done".
+The track features Agnetha Fältskog as the lead vocalist.
+Lyrically, the track follows a woman trying to revive a failed relationship.
+The song's B-side was the non-album track "Should I Laugh or Cry".

+The single received positive reviews from music critics and was seen as a more mature song.
+It would go on to become the last major hit for ABBA, topping the music charts in Belgium, Denmark, Ireland, the Netherlands, and West Germany.
+In addition, the single peaked within the top ten in seven other countries, including the United Kingdom, where it peaked at number three on the UK singles chart, becoming the group's twentieth and final consecutive top ten hit there.
+The track proved less successful in Australasia, failing to enter the top forty in either Australia or New Zealand.

+In North America, "One of Us" was skipped by Atlantic Records in favor of "When All Is Said and Done" as the lead single for The Visitors, as they had more faith in the latter becoming a hit.
+As a result, "One of Us" was not issued as a single in the region until February 1983 to promote their compilation The Singles: The First Ten Years (1982).
+When it was released, it did not become a success, charting at number 107 on the Billboard Bubbling Under Hot 100 chart.

 The music video for the song was directed by Lasse Hallström, featuring Fältskog as a woman moving into her new house.
 It has since been covered by Pandora in 1995, A-Teens in 1999 and Cher in 2018.
 In 2017, Billboard named "One of Us" the fifth best ABBA song in their list of "The 15 Best ABBA Songs".